goiwai/introcs-2022/report/README.md

 ## Evaluation Policy

 1. No PR before due, no grade.
-2. Course grade will be granted either one of A if the report took +3 or more extra points. +2, +1, goes B, C respectively, and 0 for D.
+2. The course grade will be granted either one of A, B, C, or D. If the report takes +3 or more extra points, the qualified grade A, and +2, +1, and 0 go B, C, and D, respectively.